Price Action Scanners: What are they and How to use them!

 What Different Types of Scans a price action scanner can perform?

-Well, a price action scanner can perform many different scans, and we can discuss a few below just to let you have some idea;
+Well, a price action scanner can perform many different scans, and we can discuss a few below just to let you have some idea; it can also be used to find breakout stocks by utilizing an intraday stock screener that features a price action scanner.

-1. Trend Identification:
+Trend Identification:

-Due to their Trend Identification capabilities, Price action scanners are indispensable for traders seeking to align their trades with the prevailing market direction.
-They excel at pinpointing assets that exhibit well-defined trends, e.g. it can be the formation of 'Bull Flags' within an uptrend, characterized by a brief consolidation before a potential upward surge, or 'Bear Flags' in a downtrend, marked by short-term consolidations before potential declines.
+Due to their Trend Identification capabilities, price action trend scanners are indispensable for traders seeking to align their trades with the prevailing market direction.
+They excel at pinpointing assets that exhibit well-defined trends, e.g. it can be the formation of ‘Bull Flags’ within an uptrend, characterized by a brief consolidation before a potential upward surge, or ‘Bear Flags’ in a downtrend, marked by short-term consolidations before potential declines.

 Moreover, the scanners not only look for famous characteristics, such as ‘higher highs’ and ‘higher lows’ in an uptrend, or ‘lower highs’ and ‘lower lows’ in a downtrend, but they can also detect “Gap Up” and “Gap Down” Situations very efficiently.
 By leveraging these trend indicators, traders position themselves to profit from calculated moves in the market.